MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![Mouse utilities screenshot](../images/pt-mouse-utils.png)](mouse-utilities.md)
     :::column-end:::
     :::column span="2":::
-        [Mouse utilities](mouse-utilities.md) enables you to perform bulk renaming, searching and replacing file names.
-It includes advanced features, such as using regular expressions, targeting specific file types, previewing expected results, and the ability to undo changes.
-This code is based on [Chris Davis's SmartRename](https://github.com/chrdavis/SmartRename).
+        [Mouse utilities](mouse-utilities.md) add functionality to enhance your mouse and cursor.
+With Find My Mouse, quickly locate your mouse's position with a spotlight that focuses on your cursor.
+This feature is based on source code developed by [Raymond Chen](https://github.com/oldnewthing).
     :::column-end:::
 :::row-end:::